 If you leave your home unoccupied for weeks at a time, the insurance for your home or contents could be impacted.

-However, there are options you can take to ensure you have cover while you’re away.
+However, there are options you can consider to cover your property while you’re away.

 What is considered an unoccupied home?